Light dark matter in a minimal extension with two additional real singlets: Phenomenology of dark matter and the mediator

 Here $m_N$ is the nucleon mass and $f_N$ a nucleon form factor.
-Based on phenomenological and lattice-QCD calculations, a Higgs-nucleon formfactor of $f_N = 0.308(18)$ has been calculated~\cite{Hoferichter:2017olk}.
+Based on phenomenological and lattice-QCD calculations, a Higgs-nucleon form factor of $f_N = 0.308(18)$ has been calculated~\cite{Hoferichter:2017olk}.
 The coupling parameter $\lambda_{h\chi}$ which appears in the DM-nucleon cross section~\eqref{DMnucl} can now, using \eqref{lhinv}, be replaced by the invisible decay rate.
 Therefore, the measured upper bound on the invisible decay rate in Higgs-boson decays translates into an upper bound for the DM-nucleon cross section~\cite{Djouadi:2011aa}.
-The 90\% CL upper limits on the spin-independent DM-nucleon scattering cross section are shown in Fig.~\ref{directlimits}~\cite{Sirunyan:2018owy}.
-We see that the CMS and ATLAS results from the measurement of the invisible decay of the Higgs boson, are orders of magnitudes more sensitive than direct detection experiments for scalar DM masses up to 7~GeV.
-These are the currently most stringent limits available, however they rely on the Higgs-DM coupling, that is, they are only applicable to models where the Higgs boson couples to DM.
+The 90\% upper confidence limits on the spin-independent DM-nucleon scattering cross section are compared to the direct detection limits in~\cite{Sirunyan:2018owy}.
+It is shown that the CMS and ATLAS results from the measurement of the invisible decay of the Higgs boson are orders of magnitudes more sensitive than direct detection experiments for scalar DM masses up to 7~GeV.
+These are currently the most stringent limits available -- assuming that there is a Higgs-DM coupling.